 As a young soldier in the army, we were used to running all the time during the first few weeks of basic training.
 I had a drill sergeant who said, "You’ll notice that when you start to run, you’re going to get a side ache and it’s going to hurt in your gut.
 What you gotta do is, you gotta run PAST that or THROUGH it.
 And when you get on the other side of that ache, there’s nothing.
 And once that side ache goes away, it never comes back."

 I love that he said that... because it was never said to me before.
 In my life, everyone had talked about pain as something that was bad or should be avoided.
 “Take it easy, Don’t go too hard, don’t go too fast, don’t do too much!”
 Not only that, but the body also tries to curb your enthusiasm and keep you back a little bit.

 However, the body is a highly adaptable machine.

-There’s a certain kind of pain that when you feel it, your body lets you know that that’s what it’s comfortable doing.
-And if you take a few steps past that, USUALLY you’re going to find something great on the other side.
+There’s a certain kind of pain that when you feel it, your body lets you know that’s what it’s comfortable doing.
+And if you take a few steps past that, you’re usually going to find something great on the other side.
 It's just another stepping stone to your objective.